greencarlos/Quotes/markDown/JS4LessonDoc.md

 __HTML__

-a.
-Create a small `image`, container`div`, `img` for the mouse, and a large `img` tag.
+1. Create a small `image`, container `div`, `img` for the mouse, and a large `img` tag.

 __CSS__

-b.
-Set the container's position, right, bottom.
+2. Set the large's image position, right, bottom.
 The large image should have a negative z-index and the mouse should have a positive z-index and position property.

 __JavaScript__

-c.
-Select the small image and mouse and then add a mousemove event listener that passes in an event parameter to the callback function.
+3. Select the small image and mouse and then add a mousemove event listener that passes in an event parameter to the callback function.

 - Grab the event's clientX and multiply it by (800/30)
 - Grab the event's clientY and multiply it by (800/30)
 - Set the top of the mouse to the yCoordinate.
 - Set the left of the mouse to the xCoordinate.
 - Set the innerText of the circle `div` to your number variable then append your circle `div` to your screen.

-d.
-Inside your class create a circle `div` click event listener that passes in an event.

-- Check whether your number variable has reached 0 because if it has then you remove it from the DOM.
-- Otherwise call event stop propagation.
-- Set the innerText of your circle `div` to your variable number.
-- Decrement num.

-e.
-Add a click event listener to the screen that passes in an event.

-- Create a new Circle and pass in the event's X and Y as parameters.